So, how do you get the smarts for survival?

 If you thought country living was a walk in the park, well, this book will convince you that it’s actually hardcore.

-It contains information on such specific topics like
+It contains information on specific topics like:

-- how to acquire land
+- How to acquire land

-- making money off of it
+- Making money off of the land

-- backwoods housekeeping
+- Backwoods housekeeping

 Sure, it’s not the easiest thing to lug around, but it will make a great addition to your survival library, and ultimately, to your skillset as well.